 This five-day workshop is beneficial to photographers of a beginning to advanced intermediate level, developing a solid foundation for beginners and a visual voice for the advanced intermediate artists.
 The days are full!
 We work from dawn past dark to make the maximum of students’ time in the park.

-Students should come prepared for full days as Keith packs a lot into his classes.
+Students should come prepared for full days as Kirk packs a lot into his classes.
 His proven method of instruction combines brief indoor sessions that are designed to help students to refine their photographic vision, with extended, interactive field sessions.

 Due to the prevalence of COVID 19 as these workshops are scheduled, class sizes have been reduced to maintain health safety during the workshop.
 If the situation changes, class sizes may be increased to normal